 What are the requirements for admission to University of California Santa Cruz and what student information is used for admission decisions?

 |Demonstration of Competencies||Neither required nor recommended|

 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=110714 IPEDS survey data for University of California Santa Cruz.

 85% of students submit their SAT scores to UCSC.
 40% of applicants send their ACT scores when applying.

-47% of those who apply are granted admission to UCSC.
-Admission competition is low and the college has exceptional admission standards.
+51% of those who apply are granted admission to UCSC.
+Admission competition is low and the college has very high admission standards.
 See if your grades and scores are good enough for admission.